WhenWen/Solving-LPN-using-Neural-Networks/readme.md

 # Solving LPN Using Neural Networks.

-This repository is the official codebase for the paper Practically Solving LPN in High Noise Regimes Faster Using Neural Networks.
+This repository is the official codebase for the paper [[2303.07987] Practically Solving LPN in High Noise Regimes Faster Using Neural Networks (arxiv.org)](https://arxiv.org/abs/2303.07987).

 ## Environment Setup